 A full assessment was carried out on the likely interactions between existing and proposed culture operations and the feature Annex 1 habitats of 1130 Estuaries and 1140 Mudflats and sandflats not covered by seawater at low tide.
 The likely effects of the aquaculture activities (species, structures, access routes) were considered in light of the sensitivity of constituent habitats and species of the Annex 1 habitats 1130 and 1140.
-Annex I 1130 constituent communities considered include; Intertidal sand with Nephtys cirrosa community, Zostera community complex, Fine to muddy sand with polychaetes community, Mixed sediment community and Intertidal muddy fine sand community.
-Annex I 1140 constituent communities considered include Intertidal sand with Nephtys cirrosa community, Zostera community complex, Fine to muddy sand with polychaetes community and Intertidal muddy fine sand community.
+Annex I 1130 constituent communities considered include; Intertidal sand with Nephtys cirrosa community, Zostera community and Intertidal muddy fine sand community.
+Annex I 1140 constituent communities considered include sand with Nephtys cirrosa community complex, Fine to muddy sand with Nephtys cirrosa community.
+Annex I 1140 constituent communities considered include Intertidal sand with Nephtys cirrosa community complex, Fine to muddy sand with Nephtys cirrosa community.
+Annex I 1140 constituent communities considered include Intertidal sand with Nephtys cirrosa community and Intertidal muddy fine sand community and Intertidal muddy fine sand community and Intertidal muddy fine sand community.

-The capture of mussel seed using rope collectors is considered non-disturbing on the basis of the fixed (and short) duration of the deployment of the collectors (i.e. summer months).
-Based upon the scale of spatial overlap of current and proposed intertidal oyster aquaculture activities (including access route activity) and the relatively high tolerance levels of the habitats and associated species, the general conclusion is that current and proposed intertidal culture activities are non-disturbing to the Qualifying Interests and their constituent community types.
+Based upon the scale of spatial overlap of current and proposed intertidal oyster aquaculture activities (including access route activity) and the relatively high tolerance levels of the habitats and associated species, the general conclusion is that current and proposed intertidal oyster culture activities are non-disturbing to the Qualifying Interests and their constituent community types.